Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Coxsackie and ECHO infection - a group of acute diseases caused by enteroviruses Coxsackie and ECHO, has a variety of clinical manifestations from mild febrile states and simple carrier of the virus to severe meningoencephalitis.
-Myocarditis, myalgia.
+Coxsackie and ECHO infection is a group of acute diseases caused by enteroviruses Coxsackie and ECHO, has a variety of clinical manifestations from mild febrile conditions and simple carriage of the virus to severe meningoencephalitis, myocarditis, myalgia.

 ICD-10 code